Grange Park Opera

 Puccini

-Puccini’s score is a miracle of economy, its soaring melodies touch the heart; its Japanese inflections tenderly evoke this secret culture.
+Puccini’s score is a miracle of economy, its celestial melodies seeping into the heart; its Japanese inflections tenderly evoke this secret culture.

 Bring Kleenex.